Having a funeral plan saves you more than just money

 Arranging to prepay for a funeral plan grants you a sense of control over your funeral arrangements.
 It can also greatly help your family, when the time comes, from having to find the funds to cover your service.

-Prepaid funerals allow you to decide on burial or cremation, select a casket that best reflects you, choose floral arrangements, music and other important elements of the service.
+Pre-planned funerals allow you to decide on burial or cremation, select a casket that best reflects you, and choose floral arrangements, music and other important elements of the service.

-With Bethel Prepaid Funeral Plans, you will benefit from having all funeral costs fixed at today’s rates, protecting you and your family from any future increases.
+With Bethel Pre-plan Funerals, you will benefit from having all funeral costs fixed at today’s rates, protecting you and your family from any future increases.